All Episodes

 He would.

-He would say, he would virtually tell people they were going to die.
+He would virtually tell people they were going to die.

-Yes, and that just, you know, you could suggest ways to make them comfortable, but he said, you know, there's nothing, it's too late.
+Yes, and that just, you know, he could suggest ways to make them comfortable, but he said, you know, there's nothing, it's too late.

 I don't think he knew.

-He had life readings on himself that said it was developed in a former life, or in former lives.
+He had life readings on himself that said it was developed in a formal life, in formal lives.

 I think the sources that we talked about a few minutes ago, I think they apply, and I think he probably used a number of them.

-The rest of that chapter had, on the nature of psychic perception in the book, had some reasons for why Sometimes they work better on others.
+The rest of that chapter on the nature of psychic perception in the book had some reasons for why sometimes they work better on others.

 The fact that the attitudes and the purposes and the reason for the reading seem to affect it.

-I know for a fact if Edgar Cayce was physically ill, or if he had a bad cold, or if he had a stomachache, if he had the flu, or if he was emotionally upset about something, that he didn't get as good a reading as he would when he was perfectly healthy.
+I know for a fact if Edgar Casey were physically ill, or if he had a bad cold, or if he'd had a stomachache, if he'd had the flu, or if he were emotionally upset about something, that he didn't get as good a reading as he would when he was perfectly healthy.

 So certainly his physical health did affect the accuracy of some of the readings.

-I think the There's such a thing, I guess you could call it psychic static, that, you know, sometimes you don't always get perfect radio or perfect television reception due to a thunderstorm or a leaking ignition on a car or a transmission line or something that bothers the reception.
+That, you know, sometimes you don't always get perfect radio or perfect television reception due to a thunderstorm or leaking ignition on a car or a transmission line or something that bothers the reception.

 I think there's maybe a psychic static like that.

-If you had a woman with a child who wanted to get well, was sick, The woman wants the child to get well, the child wants to get well, Eddie Casey wants to help the child get well.
+If you had a woman with a child who wanted to get well, was sick, the woman wants the child to get well, the child wants to get well, Education wants to help the child get well.

 Usually there's a sort of empathy between them that is conducive to a very good reading.

-Sometimes if somebody comes up and says, well I'm looking for an oil well or a gold mine and I'll give you a little bit of it if we find it.
+And sometimes if somebody comes up and says, well, I'm looking for an oil well or a gold mine, and I'll give you a little bit of it if we find it, what's their purpose?

 It's a selfish purpose.